gama-platform/gama-platform.github.io/wiki/Statements.md

   * `begin_arrow` (any type in [int, float]): the size of the arrow, located at the beginning of the drawn geometry
   * `bitmap` (boolean): Whether to render the text in 3D or not
   * `border` (any type in [rgb, boolean]): if used with a color, represents the color of the geometry border.
 If set to false, expresses that no border should be drawn.
 If not set, the borders will be drawn using the color of the geometry.
-  * `color` (rgb): the color to use to display the object.
-In case of images, will try to colorize it
+  * `color` (any type in [rgb, container]): the color to use to display the object.
+In case of images, will try to colorize it.
+You can also pass a list of colors : in that case, each color will be matched to its corresponding vertex.
   * `depth` (float): (only if the display type is opengl) Add an artificial depth to the geometry previously defined (a line becomes a plan, a circle becomes a cylinder, a square becomes a cube, a polygon becomes a polyhedron with height equal to the depth value).
 Note: This only works if the geometry is not a point
   * `empty` (boolean): a condition specifying whether the geometry is empty or full
   * `end_arrow` (any type in [int, float]): the size of the arrow, located at the end of the drawn geometry